matplotlib/2024-NASA-ROSES-F7/noi.md

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
-It is one of the foundational open source library in the scientific Python ecosystem.
+It is one of the foundational open source libraries in the scientific Python ecosystem.
 Matplotlib is widely used across the Astrophysics, Earth Science, Heliophysics, and Planetary Science divisions of NASA SMD.

-Cartopy is a Python package designed to make drawing maps for data analysis and visualization easy.
-Cartopy is built on top of Matplotlib and provides the projections required for geo-spatial visualizations.
-Cartopy is currently used in the Earth Science division.
+Cartopy is a Python package designed as an extension of Matplotlib to make it easy to visualize datasets on maps and project datasets between various map projections.
+Cartopy is currently used extensively in the Earth Science division for Earth-based maps, but is also used by the Heliophysics and Planetary Science Divisions for maps of solar and other planetary datasets.

 We propose three main thrust of work:

  - the ongoing maintenance and incremental development of both libraries,
- - the adoption of new Matplotlib data model into cartopy
+ - the adoption of the new Matplotlib data model into Cartopy
  - the targeted support of NASA missions.